 Graduate Education at SUU

-The University awards master’s degrees and offers programs for the educational administrative/supervision license and elementary, secondary, and special education teaching licenses.
+The University awards master’s degrees and a Doctorate of Psychology in Clinical Psychology, as well as offers programs for the educational administrative/supervision license and elementary, secondary, and special education teaching licenses.
 Master’s degree requirements may or may not include a thesis.
 For more information, visit www.suu.edu/graduatestudies.

 Southern Utah University graduate studies provides accessible and affordable professional education within a private institution atmosphere.
 The University offers unique and rigorous graduate education in a dynamic and personalized environment.
 Our programs enhance career opportunities and increase critical thinking, communication, and leadership skills while promoting integrity and empathy.

 Utah’s universities are dedicated to the intellectual, social, and moral development of students in order to provide responsible leaders who can work effectively in a democratic society.
 Under the authority granted by the Utah State Board of Higher Education, universities have the right and responsibility to determine who will be admitted to the institution, student conduct or behavior acceptable to the institution, and under what conditions one may continue as a student.
 As a condition for admission to one of the state universities, students agree to abide by the policies and regulations of the institution.